jayala-29/DSC235-Data-Science-for-Cybersecurity/project-ideas.md

 - Use an existing dataset and apply a technique used in class; in addition, add enhancements and explore different parameter values

 - Use APIs to mine data on open-source projects over time to evaluate bug trends

+- Reproducing models and analyzing results from a previous cybersecurity data-driven research paper